 And here's a pattern for a little fabric house.
-Next rainy day, I can imagine making about a thousand of these with the girls, an entire city of little fabric houses to step over or, Godzilla-like, ON.
+Next rainy day, I can imagine making about a thousand of these with the kids, an entire city of little fabric houses to step over or, Godzilla-like, ON.

 I found this blog during a Google Image search for felt food ideas--I love the fact that this author makes stuff for the kids, shops in thrift stores, and, ooh, scroll down until you see the Super Mario Bros. quilt--awesome!